 Bucket brigades are short one-line sentences that help increase the attention of your readers just like asking questions.

-Bucket brigades were originally developed as an old school copywriting strategies & were mostly used in a sales letter.
+Bucket brigades were originally developed as an old-school copywriting strategy & were mostly used in a sales letter.

-Here is a list of bucket brigades borrowed from Backlinko that you can use on any types of posts:
+Here is a list of bucket brigades borrowed from Backlinko that you can use on any types of post:

 - Here’s the deal: